josephyhu/Build-a-Personal-Learning-Journal/README.md

 * Added delete all entries button to the home page with a confirmation box on click.
 * Added two links on either side of the copyright in the footer which sends the user to the top of the page.
 * Now the entries on both home and tags pages are ordered first by date posted in descending order then by id also in descending order.
-* Added an about me page.
+* Added about me page.

 ## Things to Improve
 1. Allow the user to set the current limit of entries per page from the following choices: 10, 25, 50, 100, and all.